 So, at the frost point, the rise in Voc for four panels in series would be

 0.34/100 x 147.2 V x 45 C = 22.5 volts.

 So, in summary the voltage of your four panels at zero degrees would be 147.2 volts - volts drop in cabling + 22.5 volts.

 In open circuit, with batteries full, there is no volts drop as no current would be drawn from the panels, so the voltage would rise to around 170 volts.
 That's way over the maximum allowed; and higher still if you live in very cold temperatures.

-So, it would be safer to use three 235 watt panels, or two 235 watts and two 185 watt panels in series.
+So, it would be safer to use three 235 watt panels in series.